Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 ## 5. Install Packages

-* 5.1 confirm attach to the master
+* 5.0 confirm attach to the master

 	Make sure you are attach to the Hadoop-Master, if you are not sure whether you are in it, please close all your terminal and open a new terminal again, and then print:
 	```
    	#docker attach hadoop-master
+	//link to the hadoop master
    	```

 * 5.1 Download Anacoda